pritaeas/DwApi/README.md

 Contains classes to help get information from the DaniWeb API.

-- Authenticated: Class for API methods that require an access token.
+- Authenticated: Class for API methods that require an access token (not started).
 - Base: Base class with common/shared properties and methods.
-- Credentials: Helper class to store your token.
+- Credentials: Helper class to store id, credentials, code and token.
 - ReadOnly: Class for open API methods.
 - Rss: Class to get (filtered) RSS feeds.